tipb47/Android-Mock-Food-Delivery-App/README.md

 # Food Delivery App

-Sudo Food Delivery App where users can sign up/in, pick a restaurant, order food, and see where their food is coming from.
+Fake Food Delivery App where users can sign up/in, pick a restaurant, order food, and see where their food is coming from.

 ## Functionality